 - You want to store all your customer data in one place.
 Are you sick of looking in Google Analytics, your CMS, Optimizely etc..
 Sitecore aim is to have all this data in a single place

 - Multi-language support both website side and within the CMS itself.
 Sitecore allows administrators and editors to work in their native languages.
-Sitecore also integrate with translation software providers like Lionbridge, so you can do your translation all in one place.
+Sitecore also integrates with translation software providers like Lionbridge, so you can do your translation all in one place.

 - A/B Testing for marketers.
 No developer time required.
 As long as your website has been configured correctly, a marketer can A/B test directly in Sitecore.